 Yes!
 Real-time reservations processing will hold a selected room while the guest and billing information is being completed.
 The default time-out is set for 10 minutes from the moment a room is selected, so be sure to have your credit card ready so you can complete your transaction in the time allowed.
 If you don't complete your reservation within 10 minutes, the room you selected will return to inventory and become available to other attendees using the system.

-Passkey is the name of the organization that develops the GroupMax reservation system used by Visit Indy's Housing Bureau for managing reservations.
+Passkey is the name of the organization that develops the GroupMAX reservation system software used to manage reservations.
 It is a robust system deployed by convention and visitor bureaus (CVBs) and major-brand hotel franchises world-wide.
-Visit Indy uses GroupMax to manage Gen Con hotel reservations from January through August, and when attendees book rooms using the online housing reservation system, they're actually interfacing with the GroupMax program and databases.
-Attendees generally don't need to concern themselves with the system name, but from time to time, Passkey releases GroupMax system upgrades that we may announce to explain new features available to online users (see next question).
+Q-rooms uses GroupMAX to manage Gen Con hotel bookings, and when attendees book rooms using the online housing reservation system, they're actually interfacing with the GroupMAX software and databases.
+Attendees generally don't need to concern themselves with the system name, but from time to time, Passkey releases system upgrades that we may announce to explain new features available to online users (see next question).

 In previous years, the online housing reservation system has seemed to run very slowly on opening day.
 Why is that, and what are you doing to improve performance?

-GroupMax is constantly undergoing development as their techinicians roll out new features and performance improvements for its licensees.
+GroupMAX is constantly undergoing development as Passkey technicians roll out new features and performance improvements for its licensees.
 But Gen Con is atypical in terms of the immense activity volume on opening day.

 What should I do if the Gen Con housing block sells out?